gsbm/autosculptor/README.md

 ```
 If you still have trouble installing Gradio to Blender python, please check [this StackExchange thread](https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules).

+### Installing development version

+For latest features not yet implemented in stable version, you can download the development version available in [Development Branch](https://github.com/greenmagenta/autosculptor/tree/development).
+Please note that the stability of these versions cannot be guaranteed.

 ## Available models

 | Model | Host | Average generation time |